solo-io/workshops/gloo/gloo/README.md

 kubectl -n bookinfo  apply -f https://raw.githubusercontent.com/istio/istio/1.7.3/samples/bookinfo/platform/kube/bookinfo.yaml kubectl delete deployment reviews-v1 reviews-v3 -n bookinfo
 ```
-Book info app has 3 versions of a micro service called reviews, let's keep only the versions 2 of the reviews micro service for this tutorial, we will add the other versions latter.
+Book info app has 3 versions of a micro-service called reviews, let's keep only the versions 2 of the reviews micro-service for this tutorial, we will add the other versions later.

 Gloo uses a discovery mechanism to create Upstreams automatically, Upstreams can be created manually too using CRDs.